• Skip to main content

 I like using whole wheat spaghetti for this recipe, it makes it more hearty and filling, but you can definitely use whatever noodles you prefer!

-Good options would be soba, udon, rice vermicelli and ramen.
+Good options would be soba, udon, lo mein, rice vermicelli and ramen.
 I think long noodles work better, but go with short pasta if that's all you have.

 How to make this recipe gluten-free